xRiskLab/xBooster/README.md

 # xbooster 🚀

-A scorecard-format classificatory framework for logistic regression with XGBoost. xbooster allows to convert an XGB logistic regression into a logarithmic (point) scoring system.
+A scorecard-format famework for logistic regression tasks with gradient-boosted decision trees (XGBoost and CatBoost). xbooster allows to convert a classification model into a logarithmic (point) scoring system.

-In addition, it provides a suite of interpretability tools to understand the model's behavior, which can be instrumental for model testing and expert validation.
+In addition, it provides a suite of interpretability tools to understand the model's behavior.

 The interpretability suite includes: